zeroXten/chef_vault_pki/README.md

 Install the [chef-vault-pki](https://github.com/zeroXten/chef-vault-pki) command on your workstation.

 Run

     $ bundle install

 from here, or

     $ gem install chef-vault-pki

-Running the `chef-vault-pki` will randomly generate CA certificate and key, and will output the PEMs as JSON by default.
+Running chef-vault-pki will randomly generate a CA certificate and key, and will output the PEMs as JSON by default.
 We pass this directly to chef-vault to create an encrypted data bag.

     $ chef-vault-pki | knife vault create chef_vault_pki chef_vault_pki_ca -J /dev/stdin --search 'role:base' --admins admin-user